Cubs vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has 38 hits with five doubles, a triple, a home run, 14 walks and nine RBI.
-He's also stolen one base.
+- Arraez has six doubles, a triple, a home run, 14 walks and 12 RBI (42 total hits).
+He's also swiped one base.

-- Arraez has recorded a base hit in three straight games.
-During his last five outings he is batting .500 with a double and five walks.
+- Arraez will look for his eighth straight game with a hit in this matchup.
+In his last 10 games he is hitting .400 with two doubles, six walks and five RBI.

 Arraez Recent Games